Class IterableSubject

 • containsAtLeastElementsIn

-Checks that the actual iterable contains at least all the expected elements or fails.
+Checks that the actual iterable contains at least all the expected elements.
 If an element appears more than once in the expected elements then it must appear at least that number of times in the actual elements.

 To also test that the contents appear in the given order, make a call to inOrder() on the object returned by this method.
 The expected elements must appear in the given order within the actual elements, but they are not required to be consecutive.